j4321/tkFileBrowser/README.rst

     Additional option:
         - defaultext: extension added to filename if none is given (default is none)

 Changelog
 ---------

 - tkfilebrowser 2.0.0
     * Change package name to tkfilebrowser to respect PEP 8
-    * Display error message when issue during folder creation
+    * Display error message when an issue occurs during folder creation
+    * Cycle only through folders with key browsing in "opendir" mode
+    * Complete only with folder names in "opendir" mode
     * Fix bug: grey/white color alternance not always respected
     * Add __main__.py with an example
     * Add "Recent files" shortcut